QUICK SUMMARY

 Instead of relying on the usual holiday culprits like refined sugar, corn syrup, preservatives, dyes, or artificial flavors, we let whole, vibrant ingredients do the work.
 Every spoonful is naturally vegan, naturally gluten-free, and naturally sweetened by the fruits God created.
 No filler, no fluff, no hidden ingredients that undo all the effort you’ve put into living well.

-When you choose this recipe, you’re saying “yes” to clean sweetness that won’t spike your blood sugar, to antioxidant-rich real fruit that supports cellular repair and calms inflammation, and to simple digestion because your body easily recognizes every ingredient.
+When you choose this recipe, you’re saying “yes” to clean sweetness, antioxidant-rich real fruit, and simple digestion because your body easily recognizes every ingredient.
 You’re also saying yes to holiday joy without the bloating, brain fog, or heaviness so many people have accepted as normal.

 This is a family-friendly dish even picky eaters will love for its bright, jammy flavor.
 And just as meaningful as what you’re adding to your table is what you’re leaving out: no dairy, gluten, or common allergens to complicate holiday meals.